-The full name of this product is WebSphere[®] MQ Everyplace[®] Version 2 Release 0 Modification 1, more usually expressed as WebSphere MQ Everyplace V2.0.1.
+The full name of this product is WebSphere MQ Everyplace Version 2 Release 0 Modification 1, more usually expressed as WebSphere MQ Everyplace V2.0.1.

-In this documentation, the product is generally referred to simply as MQe.
+In this documentation the product is generally described simply as MQe.

-MQe is used for secure messaging on lightweight devices such as sensors, phones, personal digital assistants (PDAs), and laptop and desktop computers.
+MQe is used for secure messaging on lightweight devices such as sensors, phones, Personal Digital Assistants (PDAs), and laptop computers.